 - swelling and thickening of skin anywhere on your body, especially in your lower legs

-Severely advanced hypothyroidism can lead to what is called a myxedema crisis, a medical emergency.
-While the term “myxedema coma” used to describe this life-threatening situation, “myxedema crisis” has replaced it, as a comatose state is no longer required to diagnose the condition.
+Severely advanced hypothyroidism can lead to what’s called a myxedema crisis, which is a medical emergency.
+While the term “myxedema coma” is used to describe this life-threatening situation, “myxedema crisis” has replaced it, as a comatose state is no longer required to diagnose the condition.

 Read on to learn more.